streptomyces/advancedR/README.md

 ### Do the following yourself ###
 #################################

-# 1. Store the sequence 1 to 28 to a vector d.
+# 1. Assign the sequence 1 to 28 to a vector named d.

 # 2. Use matrix() to make a matrix x from d having 7 columns and
 #    4 rows such that the first row reads 1,2,3,4,5,6,7 as shown